 Granted, there was context.
 Grandma had more physical ailments by the time Trish came along.
 As a result, she may have treated Trish with less kindness.
 I’m not sure our mom noticed, but then, loving crankiness was a personality trait more or less seen as normal in our family.
 So I doubt anyone was motivated to intervene on Trish’s behalf.

 Still, I feel bad that Trish doesn’t share the (mostly) sunny memories of our grandmother.

 But no one said life is fair – stuff like that happens, right?
 And apparently, it happens a lot, says Pam Vaughan, a Bloomfield Hills psychologist.

 “I feel like our kids get served up on a silver platter to dysfunctional adults all the time,” Vaughan says.

 Not that my grandma was dysfunctional (although my sister might disagree).
 She’d gotten older and maybe crankiness started to outweigh her loving ways.
 But adults can be dysfunctional.
 In fact, we can all function less than optimally, especially in stressful times and sometimes kids are targets.

-So what should you do if you suspect a family member doesn’t like your kid – or at the very least, treats her less than kindly?
+So what should you do if you suspect a family member hates your kid, or perhaps doesn’t like him or her – or, at the very least, treats your child less than kindly?

 The kid comes first